Dr. Shirley's Web Courses

 - Charlemagne crowned as Holy Roman Emperor by Pope Leo III, December 25, in Rome

-Haroun Al-Raschid sends an Embassy to the court of Charlemagne;
+Haroun Al-Raschid sent an Embassy to the court of Charlemagne

-The Synod of Aix-la-Chapelle introduces the "Filioque" ("and the Son", referring to the Holy Spirit proceding from the Father) into the Creed.
-This becomes a major cause of dissension between Eastern and Western Churches
+The Synod of Aix-la-Chapelle introduced the "Filioque" clause ("and the Son", referring to the Holy Spirit proceeding from the Father and the Son) into the Creed.
+This became a major cause of dissension between Eastern and Western Churches

 - AD 801-865